tkarkuvelraja/heatmap_report_apex_plugin/README.md

 It's a Heat Map (or heatmap) Report Plug-In.
 It's a representation of data where values are depicted by color.
 It makes the visualize of complex data easy and understand it at a glance.

+This has been inspired by apex.oracle.com.
+Special thanks to Oracle APEX Product Development team, who brought this solution.

 Demo Application: https://apex.oracle.com/pls/apex/f?p=113036:9999::BRANCH_TO_PAGE_ACCEPT::9999:P9999_APP_PAGE_REDIRECT:36

 # Prerequisite: